try4l/07-24-2017-UCSD-San-Diego-Class-Repository-FSF/README.md

 #### Class Videos

-All videos can be found using this [insert link here]
+All videos can be found using [here](http://ucsd.bootcampcontent.com/UCSD-Coding-Bootcamp/07-24-2017-UCSD-San-Diego-Class-Repository-FSF/blob/master/Recordings.md)

 -----------------------------------------